 How much does a vintage RV cost?
-On average a vintage RV costs between $6,000 to $10,000 in fairly good condition.
+On average, a vintage RV costs between $6,000 to $10,000 in reasonably good condition.
 A vintage RV in poor condition may cost from free to about $5,000.

 Vintage RVs are an economical choice within an industry that is skyrocketing.
 Business Insider reported that 2020 sales are up 30% from the previous year.
 And RV manufacturers are struggling to meet demand.

 Several factors affect the price of a vintage RV.
 Make, model and condition all affect the price.
 But on average, a good condition vintage RV costs between $6,000 and $10,000.
 This is significant savings compared to the cost of a new RV, which generally costs between $12,000 to $300,000.